CHEREF-Mehdi/PeerToPeer-Messenger/README.md

 # PeerToPeer-Messenger
 Peer-To-Peer Messenger Application for LAN use

+# Local Area Network (LAN)

+A local area network (LAN) is a group of computers and associated devices that share a common communications line or wireless link to a server.
+Typically, a LAN encompasses computers and peripherals connected to a server within a distinct geographic area such as an office or a commercial establishment.
+Computers and other mobile devices use a LAN connection to share resources such as a printer or network storage.

 # About the application

 This application was created to provide a safe and faste the communication inside a small company by sending simple messages or sharing files, if a user is not connected to the LAN he cannot communicate with the connected users.